Nik77x/altoclef/README.md

 Helps you play block game.

-I'm trying to add some QoL stuff, like the possibility to bind any command to a keybind and trying to make this bot help you on servers, but lag makes it fall soooo idk.
+I'm trying to add some QoL stuff, like the possibility to bind any command to a keybind and trying to make this bot help you on servers.
+Development is pretty slow because I have other things to do.

+for now you can create some new classes that are automatically bound to a keybind (works basically the same as the command system) needs some cleanup still but it works.